-Another way to learn how to stop worrying about everything is to take action.
+Another way to stop worrying about anything and everything is to take action.
 If you can find a solution to your problems, or at least work on them, you will feel much better.

 Worrying becomes less when you are working towards a resolution.
 Every step you take towards fixing the issue will release tension.
 You might even be able to solve more than one problem at a time.
 Better yet, your solutions may help someone else in the process as well.